adobe/pydc-control/README.md

 as necessary.

 This project was built from requirements at Adobe that arose when splitting a monolith project into microservices.
-It is eases this transition and makes it easy to run multiple projects at the same time.
+It simplifies this transition and makes it easy to run multiple projects at the same time whether pulling from built/deployed upstream docker images or developing using local code.

 ## Features